-Due to its flat construction and wire lugs, it still has ample presence on the wrist, though this update certainly opened up the doors to more collectors that previously found the model a touch too oversized.
+Due to its flat construction and wire lugs, there was still ample presence on the wrist, though this update certainly opened up the doors to more collectors who previously found the model a touch too oversized.
 As an added bonus, the piece was also fitted with Panerai’s then-new in-house caliber; the hand-wound P.999 with a 60-hour power reserve.
-This new caliber also meant that Panerai was able to trim a little thickness from the case, which comes in at a very modest 11.7mm thick.
+This movement also meant that Panerai was able to trim a little thickness from the case, which comes in at a very modest 11.7mm.
 Though a fairly casual-looking piece overall, it certainly has the right profile to tuck under a shirt cuff when called in for day-to-day office duty.

 But, apart from the reduction in size, this is still very much a bona fide Radiomir.
 All the elements which made the larger examples so popular are still in evidence; the traditional tonneau-style case and conical crown, the small running seconds display at the nine o’clock, and the deep sandwich dial with its enormous numerals.
 No one will look at the watch and think it was anything other than a Panerai.

 Sadly, the PAM 337 has since been discontinued.
 The current lineup has just two 42mm pieces, the PAM 01144 and the PAM 00655, neither of which have the classic old school wire lugs.

 That means your only chance of getting your hands on one is to visit the preowned market.
 However, that may not be as easy as it sounds.
 Because the 337 was in production only briefly, they are a scarce presence and tracking one down will involve some in-depth searching.
 And, of course, as with all things luxury watch related, scarcity usually leads to price premiums.